manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 This is, frankly spoken, an incredibly user-hostile process which will hopefully be improved in the future (one can hope, right?).
-The only thing helped me in the end was a [comment on a forum](https://superuser.com/q/1744963) that described the following steps which enable you to hack around this default setup flow:
+The only thing that helped me in the end was a [comment on a forum](https://superuser.com/q/1744963) that described the following steps which enable you to hack around this default setup flow:

 1. Follow the setup until you are asked to connect to a network.